brianpereboom/Integer/README.md

 # Integer
-Provides Unsigned and Signed integer classes of any size.
+  ## Provides Unsigned and Signed integer classes of any size.

+  ### No installation required.
+Just include the files in your project.